 While you cannot send a message on Steam to someone who’s not your friend, you can do a lot of other things with the new system.
 Here are a few of the new features of the system that you may like to try.

-Categories are the new Tags and are a way to manage chat friends more effectively.
-If you’re fortunate enough to have enough friends who use Steam to require categorization, this could be useful.
-You can split them into games, or wider categories like friends, family and so on.
+“Categories” is the new Tags system, and it is a way to manage chat with friends more effectively.
+If you’re fortunate enough to have a large number of friends that use Steam, it makes it worth the time to categorize your list.
+You can split them into games or more broad categories like friends, family, and more.

 You can add multiple friends to multiple game categories and generally sort your chats into a more manageable format.

-Favorites is a similar organizational tool where you can make certain friends favorites.
-So if you have a group and you’re all playing a new release you can add them to favorites so they are much easier to find.
-Drag and drop their chat profile into the Favorites bar to add them.
+“Favorites” is a similar steam organizational tool where you can make certain friends your favorites.
+So, if you have a group and you’re all playing a new release, you can add them to favorites to make them easier to find.
+Drag and drop their chat profile into the “Favorites” bar to add them.

-You can also send invites to other players who play the game to also join chat.
-They don’t necessarily have to be in your friends list to be able to join.
+You can also send invites to other players who play the game.
+They don’t have to be on your friend list to be able to join.

-It is both a shame and to the good that you cannot send a message on Steam to someone who’s not your friend.
-While it does get in the way at times, given how many spammers, gold farmers and generally toxic teenagers use the platform it is perhaps a good thing that Valve have kept chat controllable in this way.
-It might mean you lose out on an access code or two but it also means you don’t have to put up with a ton of spam comments!
+It is both a “crying shame” and good that you cannot send a message on Steam to someone who’s not your friend.
+While it does get in the way at times, it protects the community from many spammers, gold farmers, and generally toxic teenagers that use the platform.
+This scenario might mean that you lose out on an access code or two, but it also means you don’t have to put up with a ton of spam comments!